Why Our Loons Keep Returning

 The purpose of the baseline survey is to learn the kind and distribution of aquatic plant species in Diamond Lake and specifically to determine if we have exotic milfoil or other non-native invasive species.
 This is the first step in planning a strategy to keep invasives out of Diamond Lake and to discover if any are here already.

-The survey will cost $3350 and we have received funding from the WI DNR for a grant to cover a portion of the costs (see the item below).
+The survey will cost $3350 and we have received funding from the WI DNR for a grant to cover a portion of the costs (see the item above).
 I was able to visit with Matt briefly in August this past year when he stopped by to look at our lake and give us his cost estimate.
 There will be opportunities for some Diamond Lakers to be involved in helping with the survey, and we will plan a subsequent workshop for a larger group of us to learn about how to identify exotic milfoil and other species.

 January 8, 2021